-NVIDIA GPUDirect Storage Best Practices Guide
+1. NVIDIA GPUDirect Storage Best Practices Guide#

 The Best Practices guide provides guidance from experts who are knowledgeable about NVIDIA® GPUDirect® Storage (GDS).

 The purpose of the Best Practices guide is to provide guidance from experts who are knowledgeable about NVIDIA® GPUDirect® Storage (GDS).
-This guide also provides information about the lessons learned when building and massively scaling GPU accelerated I/O storage infrastructures.
+This guide also provides information about the lessons learned when building and scaling massive GPU accelerated I/O storage infrastructures.
 The intended audience includes data center planning staff, system builders, developers, and storage vendors.

 This section describes the settings required for GDS.